Overview

 auditing, financial reporting, disclosure, and regulatory and legal standards and practices;

-expropriation (occurs when governments take away a private business from its owners); changes in
+expropriation (occurs when governments take away a private business from its owners); changes

-developing countries.
-Investments in securities issued by entities domiciled in the United States may
+with investments in developing countries.
+Investments in securities issued by entities domiciled in

-also be subject to many of these risks.
+the United States may also be subject to many of these risks.

-Portfolio Turnover Risk.
-A mutual fund selected by Financial Council may engage in aggressive
+Portfolio Turnover Risk: A mutual fund selected by Financial Council may engage in aggressive

 portfolio trading, and could, thus, experience high turnover.
-A high rate of portfolio turnover in any year
+A high rate of portfolio turnover in any

-realized investment gains.
+portfolios on realized investment gains.

-will increase the volatility of the value of the portfolio’s portfolio investments.
+of investments will increase the volatility of the value of the portfolio’s portfolio investments.

-Management Risk.
-Client portfolios are subject to management risk because they are actively
+Management Risk: Client portfolios are subject to management risk because they are actively

 managed by Financial Council.
 Financial Council will apply its investment techniques and risk